aisgbnok/provisioning/docs/dism.md

 ## Clear-WindowsCorruptMountPoint

-The **Clear-WindowsCorruptMountPoint** cmdlet deletes all of the resources associated with a mounted image that has been corrupted.
+The **Clear-WindowsCorruptMountPoint** cmdlet deletes all the resources associated with a mounted image that has been corrupted.
 For more information, see [Clear-WindowsCorruptMountPoint](https://learn.microsoft.com/powershell/module/dism/clear-windowscorruptmountpoint).

 ```shell